ohlab/BioMapAI/README.md

 ### License

-This project is provided under the [MIT License](./LICENSE) (or whichever license you choose).
+This project is provided under the [MIT License](./LICENSE) .
 Feel free to modify or redistribute under its terms.

 ---